w3bdesign/nextjs-woocommerce/README.md

 - Tailwind CSS for styling
 - JSDoc comments
 - WooCommerce cart session is automatically deleted after 48 hours to prevent GraphQL session expiration errors

+## Troubleshooting

+### I am getting a cart undefined error or other GraphQL errors

+Check that you are using the 0.6.1 version of the [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) plugin

+### The products page isn't loading

+Check the attributes of the products.
+Right now the application requires Size and Color.

 ## Known limitations